bodong1987/UnrealEngine.GlobalEvents/ReadMe.md

 To register an event in a blueprint, use the Register Global Event node.
 You need to provide an event name, target object and a function name as parameters:
 ![RegisterNode](./Docs/Images/RegisterNode.png)

-**Please note: the signature of an event is determined by the callback function that first registered it**
+**Please note: the signature of an event is determined by the callback function that first registered it by default.
+Of course, if you want to force a message signature, you can do it through the interface: UGameEventSubsystem::BindSignature.**

 ### Unregister message callback
 In C++, you only need to change the interface from Register to UnRegister, and the rest remains unchanged. like this: